1st Edition

 Biography

-Ljubica Leone is postdoctoral fellow at the University of Verona, Italy.
-She received her PhD in Literacy and Linguistic Studies from the University of Salerno in 2016.
+Ljubica Leone is currently a postdoctoral fellow at the University of Milan, Italy.
+She received her PhD in Literary and Linguistic Studies from the University of Salerno, Italy.